Out-of-State Compliance and Complaint Resolution

 UNC is working in cooperation with a variety of state agencies in order to comply with these new regulations so we can continue providing educational access to students across the country.
 We are evaluating and complying with these changes and have successfully secured approval from most states nationwide.

 In compliance with the language passed in the Higher Education Opportunities Act of 2008, the U.S. Department of Education (USDOE) conducted a Negotiated Rule Making Process in 2010, institutions offering distance education must provide enrolled and prospective students with contact information for filing complaints with its accrediting agency and with the appropriate state agency for handling complaints in the student's state.
 Below is information on UNC's accreditation agency, followed by links to the agencies in each state responsible for complaints regarding out-of-state distance education programs.

 The University of Northern Colorado is regionally accredited by the Higher Learning Commission (HLC) of the North Central Association of Colleges and Schools (NCA).
 The Colorado Department of Higher Education (CDHE) has authorized the University to offer undergraduate and graduate level courses and certificates, as well as baccalaureate, masters, doctorate, and professional degrees.
-Information regarding complaint process can be found on the HLC website.
+Information regarding the complaint process can be found on the HLC website.

 Complaint Resolution Contacts by State

 These new regulations require us to provide prospective and current students with contact information for filing complaints with the appropriate agency in the state where the student resides.
 Choose your state of residence below if you have an unresolved complaint about a UNC program that you are attending at a distance from within that state.